 Root canal therapy is used to prevent further damage to your tooth.
 During treatment, the tooth is opened up, cleaned, disinfected and filled, removing the source of the infection.
 In turn, this saves your tooth and prevents additional discomfort and complications.

 The Root Canal Process

 The root canal process is actually quite similar to having a tooth filled.
 It takes a single 1-2 hour appointment at Mestichelli Barnes Dental Associates.
-To begin, your teeth will be cleaned and the treatment area will be numbed by Dr. Mestichelli or Dr. Barnes.
+To begin, your teeth will be cleaned and the treatment area will be numbed by our South Philly dentists.
 Then, the tooth will be isolated with a dental dam to prevent oral bacteria from spreading.

 Next, Dr. Barnes or Dr. Mestichelli will use specialized dental tools to remove decayed enamel from the tooth and create a small opening into the interior of the tooth.
 Once this process is complete, Dr. Barnes or Dr. Mestichelli will flush the tooth with disinfectant, and fill it with an inert, rubber-like material that helps support the tooth structure.
 Finally, your tooth will be restored with a dental filling or a temporary crown.

 You may experience some minor tenderness for a day or two after your root canal treatment, but you won’t feel any significant pain or discomfort, and you can get back to your day-to-day life right away.

 However, if your root canal requires a permanent crown, you will usually be sent home with a temporary crown to protect your tooth as it heals.
 You may need to take some steps to ensure you don’t dislodge or damage this crown, such as avoiding eating extremely hard or sticky foods.
 Dr. Barnes and Dr. Mestichelli will give you more detailed instructions after your treatment.